samialabed/Stackelberg/Readme.txt

 public void goodbye()
 	throws RemoteException;

 The platform will call this method when you close the GUI of the platform.
-An example of the use of this method can be found in SimpleLeader, after calling which the program exits.
+An example of the use of this method can be found in comp34120.ex2.SimpleLeader, after calling which the program exits.
 You may make the choice whether override this method or not.

 3.3.3.
 Start the simulation